How to get a rental with no rental history

 Get reputable sources as your references

 Landlords may ask for references before giving you the keys.
-While some landlords like to hear from other landlords, that’s not possible if you have no rental history.
-It is a good idea to get reputable sources as your references to strengthen your case.
+While some landlords like to hear from other landlords, that’s impossible if you have no rental history.
+Getting reputable sources as references is an excellent way to strengthen your case.

 Applicants with no rental history could ask their boss or manager for a personal reference letter.
 You can include this letter in your rental application to help increase your chances of getting a unit.